app-sre/gabi-cli/README.md

 Example:

 ```
-mkdir $GOPATH/src/github.com/cristianoveiga
+mkdir $GOPATH/src/github.com/app-sre
-cd $GOPATH/src/github.com/cristianoveiga
+cd $GOPATH/src/github.com/app-sre
-git clone git@github.com:cristianoveiga/gabi-cli.git
+git clone git@github.com:app-sre/gabi-cli.git
 ```

-Next, cd into the gabi folder and run `make`.
+Next, cd into the `gabi-cli` folder and run `make`.
 This command will build the `gabi` binary and place it in $GOPATH.

 ## Configuration